github-xiaogang/woodpecker/plugin.md

 ```

 A service has a name, and has a list of action.
-here we named it "adh.Echo", and define an action named "echo".
+here we named it "adh.EchoService", and define an action named "echo".

 ```
 @implementation EchoService

 + (NSString *)serviceName
 {
-    return @"adh.Echo";
+    return @"adh.EchoService";
 }

 + (NSDictionary *)<NSString *,NSString *>actionList